fontforge/fontforge.github.io/en-US/about/faq.md

 I don't like forcing restrictions on people.

-I'm giving away fontforge, so I do.
+I'm giving away FontForge, so I do.

 The [BSD license](../project/license/) says "Don't sue me, and include my copyright notice if you use my code" and that's all I care about.

-Perhaps I am naif, but I don't believe that anyone is going to start selling fontforge.
+Perhaps I am naif, but I don't believe that anyone is going to start selling FontForge.
 Why would they?
 It makes no sense for someone to try to sell what I give away freely.
-If they add functionality to fontforge, then that's a different matter, but in a sense they aren't charging for fontforge, they are charging for the code they have added to it.
+If they add functionality to FontForge, then that's a different matter, but in a sense they aren't charging for FontForge, they are charging for the code they have added to it.
 It would be annoying if someone did that, a bit rude in my eyes, but I'm not going to say "no".

-Now someone might take a small piece of fontforge and use it in something else.
+Now someone might take a small piece of FontForge and use it in something else.
 That doesn't bother me.
 I know that some of my OpenType code has been snagged by some TeX packages.
 And I have snagged code for generating checksums from some other packages.